-♦ Education in all its forms
+Education in all its forms

 A Servite Sister is Assistant Chaplain at Our Lady's High School.
 Links with the Servite Sisters are still very strong, and Servite values continue to inform many of the school's processes and priorities.
-There are also international links with schools and students in countries such as Australia, United States of America, South Africa, France and Italy.
+There are also international links with schools and students in countries such as Democratic Republic of Congo, Australia, United States of America, South Africa, France and Italy.